Journal of Clinical Oncology November 20, 2025

 Tested

-Pembrolizumab with concurrent chemoradiotherapy
+Pembrolizumab concurrently with platinum-based chemoradiotherapy

 Population